Source GM Core pg. 102

 Routine

 After this happens, the hazard follows its routine each round on its initiative.
-The number of actions a hazard can take each round, as well as what they can be used for, depend on the hazard.
+The number of actions a hazard can take each round, as well as what they can be used for, depends on the hazard.

 Resetting a Hazard